 This is solid filmmaking.
 It’s a real life version of several recent fiction films that focused on the journey of refugees making the passage to a place they can feel safe.
 I was moved.

 Forgive me for not saying a great deal beyond that.
 This isn’t the sort of film one can really critique.
-One can not really critique life as you can most films, and THE FOREST is life.
+One can not really critique life as you can most films, and FOREST is life.

-If you have an interest in the refugee problem or if you just want to see a good documentary THE FOREST is recommended.
+If you have an interest in the refugee problem or if you just want to see a good documentary FOREST is recommended.

 No comments: